Removal of Metals from Shipyard Stormwater Runoff Study

 by Linda Barney, Barney and Associates

-In 2013, the National Shipbuilding Research Program (NSRP) conducted the Removal of Metals from Shipyard Stormwater Runoff study.
+Recently, the National Shipbuilding Research Program (NSRP) conducted the Removal of Metals from Shipyard Stormwater Runoff study.
 The three entities that funded the project include NAVSEA, Ingalls Shipbuilding and Vigor Industrial.
 The environmental firm who conducted the study was Environmental Compliance Services (ECS.)

 The study test locations used adsorbent polymer sponges: MetalZorb® Sponge Technology.
 Shipyards participating in the study included Huntington Ingalls, Inc. – Ingalls Shipbuilding Division, Pascagoula Operations (Ingalls), BAE Systems, Mobile Shipyard (BAE), and Vigor Industrial and Marine (Vigor).
 The goal of the project was to provide interested shipbuilding members with a contaminate control removal system that has substantially lower required capital, operating, and maintenance costs and requires less technical expertise than traditional multi-stage filtration systems.

 ECS selected sites, such as blast sites that were highly contaminated and had high concentrations of heavy metals.
 Each test site did a pre-control water test to determine the PH of the water as well as effluent concentrations of zinc (Zn), copper (Cu) and the total suspended solids in the water samples.
 Each site selected a stormwater solution to install and then did a post-study evaluation of the water up-gradient and down-gradient of the treatment solution to determine: a) ability of various adsorbent materials to decrease contaminant concentrations in stormwater runoff, b) investigate overall removal efficiency over time, and c) determine the most effective control technology based on results and cost.

 CLEANWAY® SYSTEM INSTALLED AT A NAVAL YARD